driscoll/pymetrify/README.md

 ## Known issues

-[ ] The report() function is very inefficient and not appropriate for large collections.
-[ ] How should we handle "orphaned" usernames who do not have an id_str?

 > "Premature optimization is the root of all evil" -- Donald Knuth, 1974

+* [] The report() function is very inefficient and not appropriate for large collections.
+* [] How should we handle "orphaned" usernames who do not have an id_str?

 ## Acknowledgements

-The project began as a port of metrify.awk version 1.2 which was written by Axel Bruns and [published in 2012](http://mappingonlinepublics.net/2012/01/31/more-twitter-metrics-metrify-revisited/) on [Mapping Online Publics](http://mappingonlinepublics.net) under a [Creative Commons BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/2.0/) license.
+This project began as a port of metrify.awk version 1.2 which was written by [Axel Bruns](http://snurb.info/) and [published in 2012](http://mappingonlinepublics.net/2012/01/31/more-twitter-metrics-metrify-revisited/) on [Mapping Online Publics](http://mappingonlinepublics.net) under a [Creative Commons BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/2.0/) license.

 PyMetrify was written by [Kevin Driscoll](http://kevindriscoll.info/) and published in 2013 under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.html).
 Following the [advice of Creative Commons](http://creativecommons.org/software), GPLv3 was chosen because it is consistent with the spirit of the original metrify.awk license.
 Plus, research software should be free for scholars to learn from, teach with, modify, and pass on.